sebastianczech/Learning-CI-CD/README.md

 ## Sonatype Nexus

 [To install Nexus, I used Docker](https://hub.docker.com/r/sonatype/nexus3/).
 After that I started to integrate it with Jenkins [using tutorial about publishing Maven artifacts to Nexus](https://dzone.com/articles/jenkins-publish-maven-artifacts-to-nexus-oss-using).
+While talking about artifacts and version, it's worth to read [about Maven snapshot](https://stackoverflow.com/questions/5901378/what-exactly-is-a-maven-snapshot-and-why-do-we-need-it).

 ## Terraform